 - provide you with a report of the results.

-This test combines the performance of automatic source code analysis (refer to the SCA Quick Test) with the benefits of a penetration test to achieve an analysis result that delivers maximum security.
+This test combines the performance of automatic source code analysis (refer to the SAST Quick Test) with the benefits of a penetration test to achieve an analysis result that delivers maximum security.

 Comprehensive code-based web application security